 - Increased sensitivity to heat.

-Hypothyroidism, also refereed to as an under-active thyroid is the exact opposite of hyperthyroidism.
+Hypothyroidism, also referred to as an under-active thyroid is the exact opposite of hyperthyroidism.
 In this condition, the thyroid gland produces fewer hormones.
 Consequently, the body is under-active.
 In severe cases, the body can be so inactive causing the person to sleep at any place.
 They also experience daytime sleepiness that in turn affects the patterns of sleep at night.
 These people are more likely to develop sleep apnea.
 Here are some of the symptoms of an under-active thyroid:

 - Weight gain due to reduced activity and low metabolism.